sap-tutorials/Tutorials/tutorials/create-configure-approuter-multitenant-application/create-configure-approuter-multitenant-application.md

 Open your subaccount in SAP BTP cockpit.
 In the overview page, find the `subaccount-subdomain` for your deployment YAML file definition.

-Find your cluster domain in the APIServerURL.
-You will get the URL as this format:
+Find your cluster domain in the APIServerURL field.
+It contains the URL in the following format:
 > Example: https://api.xxxxx.kyma.ondemand.com

 Your `clusterdomain` will be `xxxxx.kyma.ondemand.com`.